Video Download: Esquire Hormone Replacement Therapy For Men A Review Part 1

 The word hormone is of Greek origin, and means “stir up.”

-A good way to understand them is this: they are our bodies messengers, and they influence every single cell, tissue, organ, and function in our bodies.
+An excellent way to understand them is this: they are our body's messengers, and they influence every single cell, tissue, organ, and function in our bodies.

 Their importance cannot be over-emphasized.
 Every hormone is the equivalent of a key; without a companion lock, it won't work.